 What is a Black Belt (BB)?

-A Six Sigma Black Belt (BB) is a trained and certified professional who has achieved a high level of expertise and experience in the Six Sigma methodology.
-Six Sigma is a data-driven methodology and management philosophy that aims to improve the quality of processes, reduce defects, and minimize variability in business and manufacturing processes.
-It was developed by Motorola in the 1980s and later popularized by companies like General Electric.
+A Six Sigma Black Belt (BB) is a professional who has achieved a high level of expertise in the Six Sigma methodology.
+Six Sigma is a disciplined, data-driven approach to process improvement that aims to eliminate defects and improve the quality and efficiency of business processes.

 The Benefits of a BB